 Congress should provide more funding and staff for CBP services at seaports.
 Further, Congress should direct CBP to develop a small port clearance model that accommodates new start-up business at Great Lakes ports.

 Another new business opportunity at Great Lakes ports is the development of cruise ship service and cruise tourism.
-During the summer of 2017, six cruise ships operated on the Great Lakes serving almost 10,000 passengers and visiting more than 15 ports.
-In 2018, eight cruise ships will serve the Great Lakes market.
+During the summer of 2019, eight cruise ships will operate on the Great Lakes serving almost 10,000 passengers and visiting more than 15 ports.
+By 2022, we anticipate eleven cruise ships serving the Great Lakes market.

 The processing of cruise passengers by CBP is labor intensive and requires specific facilities and equipment.
 Prior to 2017, the agency had been utilizing mobile clearance technology to process passengers onboard vessels, thus eliminating the need for costly passenger terminals.
 In 2017, CBP decided to step away from this technology and threatened to end passenger clearance at Great Lakes ports.
-Although this problem was cooperatively resolved, Congress included the following language in the FY2018 Omnibus Appropriations Bill to ensure continued cooperation:
+Although this problem was cooperatively resolved, Senator Tammy Baldwin (D-WI) championed the following language in the FY2018 Omnibus Appropriations Bill to ensure continued cooperation:

 “CBP is directed to continue working with Great Lakes seaports, cruise vessel operators, and other Great Lakes Cruise Program stakeholders to develop a cruise passenger clearance plan for 2018 and thereafter.
 CBP shall continue using mobile onboard passenger clearance technology until such time as that plan has been implemented, and shall provide the Committees with a briefing, not later than 90 days after the date of enactment of this Act, detailing its stakeholder engagement efforts and outlining its plan and schedule for resolving this issue.”